 - Be able to determine the Environmental Impacts and Aspects within an organization

-- Understand and apply an Environmental Significance standard to organizational Environmental Impacts
+- Understand and apply an Environmental Significance standard to organisational Environmental Impacts

-- Set Objectives and Targets for significant organizational environmental impacts
+- Set Objectives and Targets for significant organisational environmental impacts

 WHAT TOPICS ARE COVERED

 - Environmental Aspects and Impacts

 This session will show your students what an EMS involves, considers three types of EMS’s, and allows them to explore why companies develop their own EMS’s.

 Here, your students will be led through the step-by-step process for developing an organisational EMS.